ChatScript/ChatScript/WIKI/ChatScript-Json.md

 Note: CS blocks until the call is complete.
 On a production server if you expect that the call can take serious time, you are advised to send the request in OOB to your own additional layer which returns to CS immediately.
 Then it makes the call and when the call completes, makes a call back to CS with the results in OOB.

+You can set dynamic time limits on ^jsonopen.
+The variable $cs_jsontimeout sets a local seconds limit on the call. -1 means fail immediately.

 #### `JSONOpen and local files`